 Industrial-Grade Portable Diesel Air Compressors

 Last but not least, there are also industrial diesel air compressors.
-Industrial compressors are large machines that are used for very specialized purposes, and are made by industrial supply companies including Atlas Copco and Sullair.
+Industrial compressors are large machines used for specialized purposes, tend to stay on job sites for the duration of a project, and are made by industrial supply companies, including Atlas Copco and Sullair.

-Industrial air compressors can produce very high CFM and high PSI, but also come with an equally high price tag, and generally come in tow-behind or utility-mounted models.
-If you’re not sure whether you need an industrial-grade air compressor for your work, you probably don’t.
+Industrial air compressors can produce very high CFM and high PSI but have an equally high price tag.
+They generally come in tow-behind or utility-mounted models.
+If you're not sure whether you need an industrial-grade air compressor for your work, you probably won't.